FOCUS-How GE's Larry Culp split the empire Jack Welch built | Business

 FOCUS-How GE's Larry Culp split the empire Jack Welch built

+A GE spokeswoman declined to comment on the discussions between Culp and GE's board.
+READY FOR BREAK-UP

-Still, Culp wanted to pursue the idea, and pruned GE through other deals in the mean time.
-These included a $30 billion merger of GE's jet-leasing unit with Ireland's AerCap, and the $21-billion sale of the biopharma business to Danaher.
+Still, Culp wanted to pursue the idea and pruned GE through other deals in the meantime.
+These included a $30 billion merger of GE's jet-leasing unit with Ireland's AerCap and the $21-billion sale of the biopharma business to Danaher.
 Now, GE's troubled power business is finally turning a profit.
-The company's renewable energy business has also been able to improve its cost structure and be in a position to capitalise on the transition to a low-carbon economy.
+The company's renewable energy business has also been able to improve its cost structure and be in a position to capitalize on the transition to a low-carbon economy.

 Hedge fund Trian Fund Management, an ally of Culp on GE's board, lauded the latest moves, stating it "enthusiastically supports this important step in the transformation of GE."
 To be sure, Culp's tenure at GE has not been without criticism.